Mentoring – Why, ways & which

 What does an uplifting learning relationship/experience look like?
-I heard this week in the podcast ‘The Women of Learning‘ one of my network nodes: Taruna Goël in conversation with André Watts discussing mentoring.
-Here are my messy notes:
+I heard this week in the podcast ‘The Women of Learning‘ one of my network nodes: Taruna Goël, in conversation with André Watts discussing mentoring.
+So here are my messy notes:

 Mentoring is any relationship between an experienced person and a newbie.
 Experience and wisdom on an approach or life skills.
 Tools, tips and traps as I had the adventure—the experience inside or outside the workplace.

 Formal or informal mentoring.
 Use storytelling to mentor people.
 There is an interplay between coaching and mentoring.
 Transform beyond goals.
-Ask questions, help people to reflect, to be a self-directed learner.
-What can learn from my experience?
+Ask questions, help people to reflect, to be self-directed learners.
+What can I learn from my experience?
 It is a learning relationship that ebbs and flows.
 Use metaphors, words and images to mentor.

 Mentoring is about co-creating, teaching, and mutuality.
-Sum of mentees makes you richer.
+The Sum of mentees makes you richer.
 Received more than I give.
 “Pass on what you have learned.” – Yoda.

 Give of yourself.
 Make a difference.
 Empower.
 Give more confidence.
 Long term goal setting for mentoring.
 Many mentors.
 Personal development and holistic.
 Flexible approach: short term or long term.
 Coaching is goals and task-oriented in the short term.
 It is about skills development.
 The structured process: